sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

 [ACCORDION-BEGIN [Step 7: ](Deploy and activate the application)]

-So far, you have learnt how to build an MDK application in the SAP Web IDE editor.
+So far, you have learned how to build an MDK application in the SAP Web IDE editor.
 Now, we deploy this application definition to Mobile Services.

 Right click on the `MDK_ErrorArchive` MDK Application in the project explorer pane and select **MDK Deploy and Activate**.